ttadano/alamode/docs/source/almdir/formalism_alm.rst

 Basic notations
 +++++++++++++++

-From the symmetrically independent set of IFCs and the constraints between them for satifying the translational and/or rotational invariance, we can construct an irreducible set of IFCs :math:`\{\Phi_{i}\}`.
+From the symmetrically independent set of IFCs and the constraints between them for satisfying the translational and/or rotational invariance, we can construct an irreducible set of IFCs :math:`\{\Phi_{i}\}`.
 Let us denote a column vector comprising the :math:`N` irreducible set of IFCs as :math:`\boldsymbol{\Phi}`.
 Then, the Taylor expansion potential (TEP) defined by equation :eq:`U_Taylor` is written as

 .. math::
     U_{\mathrm{TEP}} = \boldsymbol{b}^{T}\boldsymbol{\Phi}.